dendidb/react-js-learning/README.md

-# This is my repo to learning ReactJS from zero to hero.
+# This is my repo to learn ReactJS from zero to hero.
 Happy Coding :)